All articlesSOC 2

 Automated SOC 2 Platform Pricing

-When you factor in the engineering time saved, the total cost difference becomes even more dramatic.
-We've seen startups save 2,500+ hours of work that would have otherwise fallen on their engineering team.
+Once you factor in engineering time saved, the total cost difference becomes dramatic.
+We’ve seen startups save 2,500+ hours of work that would have otherwise fallen on their engineering team.

 For a pre-Series A startup watching every dollar, this matters.
-You're not just saving money; you're preserving the engineering capacity you need to ship product and hit the milestones that actually drive your fundraise.
-Use our SOC 2 cost estimator to get a personalized breakdown for your company.
+You’re not just saving money.
+You’re preserving the engineering capacity you need to ship product and hit the milestones that justify your next round.
+Use our SOC 2 cost estimator for a personalized breakdown.

 How to Get SOC 2 Audit-Ready in 24 Hours

-Now let's talk about how this actually works, because "24 hours to audit-ready" sounds too good to be true until you understand the approach.
+“24 hours to audit-ready” sounds too good to be true until you see how it works.

-Comp AI was built specifically for the problem we've been describing: startups that need SOC 2 fast, without sacrificing quality, and without draining their engineering team.
+Comp AI was built for exactly this problem: startups that need SOC 2 fast, without sacrificing quality, and without draining engineering.

 How AI-Powered Evidence Collection Works

 Our AI agents connect to your existing infrastructure and continuously collect evidence in the background.
 AWS configurations, GitHub commit histories, Google Workspace access logs, identity provider settings.
-Instead of engineers spending hours gathering screenshots, the evidence is already there when you need it.
+Instead of engineers hunting down screenshots, the evidence is already there when you need it.

 What Done-For-You SOC 2 Service Includes

-This isn't a self-serve platform where you're left figuring things out alone.
+This isn’t a self-serve platform that leaves you figuring things out alone.
 When you start with Comp AI, you get a dedicated compliance team that handles the heavy lifting.
 We write your policies.
 We configure your controls.
 We coordinate with auditors.
-You focus on your business.
+You focus on the business.

 Getting Fast SOC 2 Support via Slack

-Have a question about a specific control?
+Question about a specific control?
 Wondering if something will pass audit?
-Our team responds within five minutes on Slack, during business hours.
+Our team responds within five minutes on Slack during business hours.
 No support tickets.
 No waiting days for answers.
-Real compliance experts available when you need them.

 Finding Pre-Vetted SOC 2 Auditors

 Finding a good auditor can take weeks.
-And working with an auditor who doesn't understand startups can drag your timeline out even further.
-We've built relationships with auditor partners who understand fast-moving companies and can work on startup timelines.
+Working with one who doesn’t understand startups can drag your timeline out further.
+We’ve built relationships with auditor partners who understand fast-moving companies and can work on startup timelines.

 The 100% Audit Success Guarantee

 We have a 100% audit success rate.
-Every single company that has gone through our process has passed their audit.
-And we offer a money-back guarantee because we're confident in what we deliver.
+Every company that has gone through our process has passed their audit.
+We back it with a money-back guarantee.

 Real SOC 2 Success Stories